Information for HTCondor Week Speakers

 - Are there days and times you are not available to speak?

 Most technical talks are 20 minutes long, including time for questions and answers.
 We try to keep talks on schedule, so aim for a 15-18 minute presentation.
-Talks are scheduled for all day Wednesday, May 18; all-day Thursday, May 19; and the morning of Friday, May 20.
+Talks are scheduled for all day Wednesday, May 3; all day Thursday, May 4; and for the morning of Friday, May 5.

 HTCondor Week offers a diverse audience.
-It includes system administrators that manage HTCondor pools as well as end-users that are just learning how to use HTCondor.
+It includes system administrators who manage HTCondor pools as well as end users who are just learning how to use HTCondor.
 Some people have computer science backgrounds, while others are scientists or managers.

 But above all, don't worry too much about your talk.
 HTCondor Week attendees are a relaxed crowd that enjoys learning more about HTCondor and how people use it.